Direct Characterization of Quantum Measurements using Weak Values

 \section{Abstract}

 {The time-symmetric formalism endows the weak measurement and its outcome, the weak value, many unique features.
 In particular, it allows a direct tomography of quantum states without resort to complicated reconstruction algorithms and provides an operational meaning to wave functions and density matrices.
-To date the direct tomography only takes the forward direction of the weak measurement.
-Here we propose the direct tomography of a measurement apparatus by combining the backward direction of weak measurement and retrodictive description of quantum measurement.
-As an experimental demonstration, the scheme is applied to the characterization of both projective measurements and general positive operator-valued measures with a photonic setup.
+Here, we propose and experimentally demonstrate the direct tomography of a measurement apparatus by taking the backward direction of weak measurement formalism.
+Our protocol works rigorously with the arbitrary measurement strength, which offers an improved accuracy and precision.
+The precision can be further improved by taking into account the completeness condition of the measurement operators, which also ensures the feasibility of our protocol for the characterization of the arbitrary quantum measurement.
 Our work provides new insight on the symmetry between quantum states and measurements, as well as an efficient method to characterize a measurement apparatus.}

-\textit{Introduction.} A time-symmetric description of a physical system involving both the initial and final boundary conditions allows not only the prediction but also retrodiction of its evolution, therefore may reveal more information about the system.
-Such description for quantum systems can be captured by the two-state vector formalism (TSVF) \cite{aharonov2008two}.
+\textit{Introduction.}-- A time-symmetric description of a physical system involving both the initial and final boundary conditions allows not only the prediction but also retrodiction of its evolution, therefore may reveal more information about the system.
+Such description for quantum systems can be captured by the two-state vector formalism (TSVF) \cite{aharonov2008two, aharonov1991complete}.
 The pre-selected state describing the preparation of the system evolves forward in time, while the post-selected state determined by the measurement on the system evolves backward.
-The TSVF provides a new approach to interpret many intriguing quantum effects \cite{resch2004experimental, lundeen2009experimental, aharonov2013quantum, kim2020observing, palacios2010experimental}.
+The TSVF provides a new approach to interpret many intriguing quantum effects \cite{hardy1992quantum, resch2004experimental, lundeen2009experimental, aharonov2013quantum, Yokota_2009, kim2020observing, palacios2010experimental}.
 In particular, adding retrodiction to the standard predictive approach allows an improved description of the evolution trajectories of quantum systems \cite{PhysRevLett.111.240402, PhysRevLett.111.160401, weber2014mapping, PhysRevLett.114.090403}.